 - 2050 – Replace traditional residential energy systems and Fuel Cell Vehicles to be able to replace conventional gasoline mobility.

 Capturing and storing carbon will be essential for hydrogen production to be scaled up to commercial levels.
 This will ensure carbon emissions are minimal and make hydrogen production virtually CO2 free.

 The Australian and Victorian Governments’ CarbonNet Carbon Capture and Storage (CCS) Project presents a potential solution for CO2 mitigation in the commercial phase.

 During the pilot phase, carbon emissions from the project will be very low – about the same as emissions from 20 cars.
-Carbon offsets will be purchased to mitigate this.

 The International Energy Agency projects that Carbon Capture and Storage is vital for reducing emissions across the global energy system.